kevin-leptons/lfs-auto/readme.md

 # news

-setup system has successful by run script ./run.sh. more work todo
+setup system has successful by run script ./run.sh. more work to do

 # documenation